 Drones are becoming more and more popular.
 If you are thinking of getting a gift for someone who has a drone or is interested in drones, I have some suggestions.

-When we bought our drone back in 2018, I had no idea about everything that goes with owning a drone.
+When we bought our first drone back in 2018, I had no idea about everything that goes with owning a drone.
 I have put together a list of the best gifts for drone lovers to give you some inspiration.

 Also drone pilots may appreciate our free drone flight checklist – claim it here.